anna138/theundead/README.md

 # Curse of the Undead
 This Game was created by  Anna Poon, Kevin Mitra, Gerardo Martienz, and Manvir Bal

+The music is created by Kevin Mitra in order to listen to music run the undeadSound exe file.

 The start menu was designed by Anna Poon and Gerardo Martinez.
 ![StartMenu](./display_images/menu.png)